 3.4.
 Click the Start import job button at the bottom right (will turn blue when you select a file).

-The subject table in the example above looks like this:
+The participant table in the example above looks like this:

 Uploading and deleting set tables